 This post describes the transport options available for getting from Barcelona Airport to the city.
-Which one is best for you depends on several factors including; arrival time, number of people in your party, which area of the city you are staying in and your budget.
+Which one is best for you depends on several factors, including; arrival time, the number of people in your party, which area of the city you are staying in and your budget.

-Please note that the information in this post refers to Barcelona Airport, also known as Barcelona El Prat or simply BCN (the airport’s IATA location code).
+Please note that the information in this post refers to Barcelona Airport, also known as Josep Taradellas Barcelona-El Prat Airport or simply BCN (the airport’s IATA location code).
 If you arrive at Girona – Costa Brava or Reus airports, you should read this post.